Zhixian-Han/neural_computation_paper_1_Code/README.md

 The Code might generate different numbers with different randomly generated datasets, but the overall conclusions should be the same

+The nonlinear decoder results might be more variable across different randomly generated datasets, and the linear decoder results are more stable across different datasets

 The differences between one-pathway and two-pathway networks may be small for some randomly generated datasets, and the differences are larger for some randomly generated datasets.
 For larger differences between one-pathway and two-pathway networks, please see the Paper: https://doi.org/10.1162/neco_a_01559 and its Code